top of page

 • Protect children and young people attending the after-school art club from harm.

-• Ensure staff, volunteers, and parents are fully aware of their responsibilities.
+• Ensure that staff, volunteers, and parents understand their responsibilities.

-• Promote an environment where children feel safe, respected, and supported.
+• Promote a culture where children feel safe, respected, and supported.

 2. Legal Framework

-This policy is based on UK legislation and statutory guidance, including:
+This policy is based on the following legislation and guidance:

 • The Children Act 1989 and 2004